AmandaJisoo/SocialTech/README.md

 ### Propsed solution
-rWe aim to create platform that provides information on shelter to help individuals to find shelters that meets their need and concern.
+We aim to create platform that provides information on shelter to help individuals to find shelters that meets their need and concern.
 From our research, we learned that one bad experience or rumors on shelters make people hesitant to visit shelter for both new and experienced homeless.
 Therefore, creating an environment where everyone is welcomed to freely talk about their experience on shelters could reduce one’s concern/ fear on making visits on shelters

 ### Technical Description
 #### Potential Architecture (might change in the future)
 <img src="backend_design/homeless_shelter_design_proposal.png" width="800" height="600">

-### User Stories
+#### User Stories
 | Priority | User | Description |
 | ----------- | ----------- | ----------- |
 P0 | As a user |I want to share my experince on shelter by making post to share with others|